 Tips for SC3 Traders

 - Arrange your merchandise so that people can see it.
 Be sure all the game labels are readable and that the most interesting stuff is clearly visible.
 But, do not spread your stuff out too far.
 Remember, other traders need space too.
 SC3 reserves the right to remove items from the tables to make room for another trader.
-We realize the use of space is a judgment call; if you aren't sure how much room you can take, find one of the SC3 staffers and ask.

 - Don't leave your valuable stuff unattended.
 You are responsible for your property.
 SC3 will not watch it for you.
 We haven't had a problem with theft yet, but there's always a first time – and we have had some honest mistakes where one trader's stuff accidentally ended up in another trader's area.
 If you aren't willing to lose an item, don't leave it unguarded.